Featuring dog walking around the UK.

 There are dog restrictions on all four town beaches in place, May 1st – 30th September due to the high number of visitors.
 These restrictions are for the popular and immediate town areas of the beach only and dog-walkers are welcome to use other parts of the beaches with the local council particularly noting that the Small Sandy Beach at Rhos Point, Rhos-On-Sea is dog-friendly all year.

-The Council dog-walking information current list –
+The local council dog-walking beach information current list –

 - Llandudno – North Shore Dog Exclusion Area

 - Llandudno – West Shore Dog Exclusion Area

 - Llansannan Dog Exclusion Area – Maes Aled

 - Pensarn Dog Exclusion Area

 - Rhos-on-Sea, Permanent Dog Exclusion Area

 - Rhos-on-Sea Dog Exclusion Area, Sandy Beach (also showing seasonal exclusion area)